 A short break at Plivsko Jezero gave me enough energy to make a few more miles.
 I pushed through until the sun disappeared.
 Somewhere along river Vrbas I pitched my tent and fell almost immediately asleep.

 I’m biking valleys, I follow rivers, I chóóse rivers instead of mountains, but it’s fun.
 For sure, it’s a complete different experience and perhaps next time I would try light weight off-road bike packing, but for now I’m happy.
 I’m happy to travel by bike instead of busses.
 And that’s what it is, a green, relatively fast, but still adventurous way to travel.
 Once I surrendered to the main road, I embraced it.
 There are different ways of trekking, travelling.
 I surely love the simplicity of walking, but as long I can carry everything I need with me, I feel free.

 Road to Sarajevo

 The road took me to Donji Vakuf, then up north to Travnik.
 I saw Vlašić in the clouds, happy not being there.
 From Travnik to Vitez was no fun, but luckily most of the traffic choose the highway via Zenica to Sarajevo.
-Less trucks and more space for me.
+Fewer trucks and more space for me.
 Travnik did surprise me.
-It has a real nice old town, an huge castle (fortress?) and of course there’s Vlašić mountain, one of my favourites, on the background.
+It has a real nice old town, a huge castle (fortress?) and of course there’s Vlašić mountain, one of my favourites, in the background.
 I did not take much time for sightseeing, but I’m sure I will go back one day.